alexanderovie/datos/docs/classes/AppDataTasksReadyResultInfo.md

 > `optional` **endpoint\_advanced**: `string`

-Defined in: main.ts:211595
+Defined in: main.ts:212125

-URL for collecting the results of the Apple App Reviews task
+URL for collecting the results of the Apple app_reviews task

 #### Implementation of